jt4925/crm-interviews/README.md

 ![Image of task 2c](screenshots/task2c.png)

 ## Reporting
 Please submit:
 (a) the archive with working code,
 (b) the estimates for the time spent on completing each task.

+### Please note:
+1. Your job includes testing your own code and making sure that the final product is as close to being bug-free as possible.
+2. Delivering positive UX is essential to maintaining high-quality of the final product.
+Therefore, your modules have to strictly follow the design specs.
+   If you have questions  and/or suggestions on UI or UX, please contact the technical lead for clarification.